Ghilth/Ghilth.github.io/README.md

 ## Projects

+### Bio Analytica
+An application that helps you to detect plant diseases using segmentation and classification.

 ### Mini Photoshop
 A pretty web app that helps you to make some manipulations on images by using its filters.[Try it here](https://huggingface.co/spaces/Ghilth/mini-photoshop).